Matt specialises in intellectual property, competition law and civil litigation.

-Matt is recognised as a leading lawyer in competition law and intellectual property in Legal 500 Asia Pacific 2016 and Chambers Asia Pacific 2016.
+Recognised as a leading individual for competition law and intellectual property in Legal 500 Asia Pacific 2020 and as a leading lawyer Chambers Asia Pacific 2020.

-- acting for clients across the economy on the trade practice law implications of commercial initiatives including joint venture arrangements and contentious acquisitions
+- Acted for clients across the economy on the trade practice law implications of commercial initiatives including joint venture arrangements and contentious acquisitions.

-- representing Twentieth Century Fox in copyright litigation over geo-blocking circumnavigation technology, and
+- Represented Twentieth Century Fox in copyright litigation over geo-blocking circumnavigation technology.

-- advising local and multi-national clients on contentious matters arising out of bespoke software developments.
+- Advised local and multi-national clients on contentious matters arising out of bespoke software developments.